 When considering methods to prevent, reduce, or remove static electricity, there is grounding, insulation to prevent static buildup, temperature control, anti-static gear and tools, and static elimination.
 In a static elimination process, an ionizer or a static eliminator is used to neutralize static charge by generating positive and negative ions that offset the existing imbalance of ions.
 Static elimination by means of an ionizer can remove local static charge as well as reduce static buildup in the entire room, while simultaneously removing dust.
 Thanks to its safe and efficient static elimination process compared to other means of dealing with static buildup, ionizers are commonly used at manufacturing sites.

-In the pulse AC method, positive and negative voltage is applied alternately to a single electrode probe, generating ions of both polarities.
-In the pulse DC method each elctrode must be positive or negative.
+In the pulse AC method, the positive and negative voltage is applied alternately to a single electrode probe, generating ions of both polarities.
+In the pulse DC method, each electrode must be positive or negative.
 This pulse AC method performs well under all conditions as more ions are generated than in the conventional method and the ratio of positive to negative ions can be changed.
-By delivering ions throughout the entire room and removing electrostatic charge from airborne particles, the ionizer can prevent them from being attracted to surfaces.
-Also, using a bar type ionizer in front of the entrance to a static-free site can prevent static charge and particles from being brought in by operators.
+By delivering ions throughout the entire room and removing the electrostatic charge from airborne particles, the ionizer can prevent them from being attracted to surfaces.
+Also, using a bar-type ionizer in front of the entrance to a static-free site can prevent static charge and particles from being brought in by operators.

 The anti-static method of blowing off dust can generate static charge and cause dust to stick to surfaces again.
 Using ionizers for static elimination can also remove dust.
 This can neutralize products and prevent dust from re-adhering once static elimination takes place.